DimiH2025/Bit-Block/bin/bit-block/bin/README.md

 Even if your pull request to Core is closed, or if your feature is not suitable for Core (eg, because it builds on a feature not supported in Core;
-relies on centralised services; etc), it may still be eligible for inclusion in Bitcoin Knots.
+relies on centralised services; etc), it may still be eligible for inclusion in Bit-Block.
 In this case, a pull request may be opened on the [Knots GitHub](https://github.com/bitcoinknots/bitcoin) for review and consideration.
 When accepted, you are expected to maintain the submitted branch in your own repository, and it will be automatically merged into new releases of Knots.